 The Early Church Fathers on

 The concept of a just war is not a new one.
 Christians of differing opinions have debated the issue for centuries.
 Opponents will point to verses of Scripture that command us to be peacemakers.
 And they are right to do so.
 But that doesn’t tell the whole story.
 In Romans 12:18 we are told: “If possible, so far as it depends upon you, live peaceably with all.”
 Note that it says: “If possible.”
 There are times when an aggressor makes it impossible.
 That is why Ecclesiastes 3:8 says there is: “a time for war, and a time for peace.”
+While making a point on the necessity of being totally committed to discipleship, Jesus uses the example of a king preparing for war (Luke 14:31).
+I think we can agree that Jesus wouldn’t use an intrinsically immoral activity to illustrate how one should act.
+Certainly, military action can be justified to protect the innocent and prevent greater evils.
 The Catechism of the Catholic Church puts it this way: “Governments cannot be denied the right of lawful self-defense, once all peace efforts have failed” (CCC 2308).
 Make special note of the last part of that quote.
 Going to war must always be a last resort.
-And to be sure, it should only be done to counter a serious threat.

 When they further maintain that it is incumbent on them to have experience of every kind of work and conduct, so that, if it be possible, accomplishing all during one manifestation in this life, they may [at once] pass over to the state of perfection, they are, by no chance, found striving to do those things which wait upon virtue, and are laborious, glorious, and skillful, which also are approved universally as being good.
 For if it be necessary to go through every work and every kind of operation, they ought, in the first place, to learn all the arts: … those, again, connected with a maritime life, gymnastic exercises, hunting, military and kingly pursuits, and as many others as may exist (Against Heresies 2:32:2 [A.D.
 189]).